mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 document info dialog and of course by unzipping you .kra file and editing the metadata there.

-These things can be edited in :menuselection:`File --> Document Information`, and for the author's information :menuselection:`Settings --> Configure Krita... --> Author Information`.
+These things can be edited in :menuselection:`File --> Document Information`, and for the author's information :menuselection:`Settings --> Configure Krita... --> Author`.
 Profiles can be switched under :menuselection:`Settings --> Active Author Profile`.

 Setting the canvas background color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can set the canvas background color via :menuselection:`Image --> Image Background
-Color and Transparency`.
+Color and Transparency...` menu item.
 This allows you to turn the background color
 non-transparent and to change the color.
 This is also useful for certain file
 formats which force a background color instead of transparency.
 PNG and
 JPG export use this color as the default color to fill in transparency
 if you do not want to export transparency.

 If you come in from a program like :program:`Paint Tool Sai`, then using this
-option, or using :guilabel:`Set Canvas Background Color` in the new file options,
+option, or using :guilabel:`As canvas color` radio button at :guilabel:`Background:`
-will allow you to work in a slightly more comfortable environment, where
+aection in the new file options, will allow you to work in a slightly more comfortable
-transparency isn't depicted with checkered boxes.
+environment, where transparency isn't depicted with checkered boxes.

 Basic transforms
 ~~~~~~~~~~~~~~~~

-There are some basic transforms available in the image menu.
+There are some basic transforms available in the Image menu.

-Shear Image
+Shear Image...
     This will allow you to skew the whole image and its layers.
 Rotate
-    This will allow you to rotate the image and all its layers quickly.
+    This show a submenu that will allow you to rotate the image and all its layers quickly.
-Mirror Horizontal/Vertical
+Mirror Image Horizontally/Vertically
     This will allow you to mirror the whole image with all its layers.

 But there are more options than that...